 And I, holding in front of me with one hand my arrows … with the other raised my seasoned club over my head and brought it down on [the lion’s] skull; and full on the shaggy head of that invincible brute I broke the tough olive clean in two (Theocritus & Gow, 1952, p.
 209 and 211).

-Monkey uses a black iron staff.
-JTTW reads:
+Sun uses a black iron staff.
+Chapter three of JTTW reads:

 Now Prometheus had told Hercules not to go himself after the apples but to send Atlas, first relieving him of the burden of the sphere; so when he was come to Atlas in the land of the Hyperboreans, he took the advice and relieved Atlas.
 But when Atlas had received three apples from the Hesperides, he came to Hercules, and not wishing to support the sphere<he said that he would himself carry the apples to Eurystheus, and bade Hercules hold up the sky in his stead.
 Hercules promised to do so, but succeeded by craft in putting it on Atlas instead.
-For at the advice of Prometheus he begged Atlas to hold up the sky till he should> put a pad on his head.
-When Atlas heard that, he laid the apples down on the ground and took the sphere from Hercules (2.5.11).
+For at the advice of Prometheus he begged Atlas to hold up the sky till he should> put a pad on his head [fig. 2].
+When Atlas heard that, he laid the apples down on the ground and took the sphere from Hercules (2.5.11; see also Salapata, 2021).

 Knowing how to summon mountains, he [a demon being carried by Sun] resorted to the magic of Moving Mountains and Pouring Out Oceans.
 On Pilgrim’s [Monkey] back he made the magic sign with his fingers and recited a spell, sending the Sumeru Mountain into midair and causing it to descend directly on Pilgrim’s head.
 A little startled, the Great Sage bent his head to one side and the mountain landed on his left shoulder.
 Laughing, he said, “My child, what sort of press-body magic are you using to pin down old Monkey?
 This is all right, but a lopsided pole is rather difficult to carry.”